COG -- Cloud Optimized GeoTIFF generator

 When creating a new GeoTIFF with no compression, GDAL computes in advance the size of the resulting file.
 If that computed file size is over 4GiB, GDAL will automatically decide to create a BigTIFF file.
 However, when compression is used, it is not possible in advance to known the final size of the file, so classical TIFF will be chosen.
 In that case, the user must explicitly require the creation of a BigTIFF with BIGTIFF=YES if the final file is anticipated to be too big for classical TIFF format.
 If BigTIFF creation is not explicitly asked or guessed and the resulting file is too big for classical TIFF, libtiff will fail with an error message like "TIFFAppendToStrip:Maximum TIFF file size exceeded".

-OVERVIEWS=[AUTO/IGNORE_EXISTING/FORCE_USE_EXISTING/NONE]: Describe the behaviour regarding overview generation and use of source overviews.
+AUTO.
+Describe the behavior regarding overview generation and use of source overviews.

-AUTO(default): source overviews will be used if present (even if the dimension of the smallest level is not < 512 pixels), and, if not present, overviews will be automatically generated in the output file.
+AUTO(default): source overviews will be used if present.
+If not present, overviews will be automatically generated in the output file.

 IGNORE_EXISTING: potential existing overviews on the source dataset will be ignored and new overviews will be automatically generated.

-FORCE_USE_EXISTING: potential existing overviews on the source will be used (even if the dimension of the smallest level is not < 512 pixels).
+FORCE_USE_EXISTING: potential existing overviews on the source will be used.
 If there is no source overview, this is equivalent to specifying

 NONE: potential source overviews will be ignored, and no overview will be generated.